shreyakhettry/IPL-Exploratory-Analysis/README.md

 - IPL Analysis Project.html: The HTML generation of the project from the code in the R file

 - IPL Analysis Project.pdf: The PDF generation of the project from the HTML link

+For more information and an in-depth analysis please look at the attached PDF.